chrisbrookhart/Brookhart-resume/docs/index.md

 ## Patents Held

-- Techniques for Information Collaboration
+- Techniques for Information Collaboration, _U.S.
-_U.S.
 Patent #8,843,831_

-- System and Method for Associating a Photo with a Data Structure Node _U.S.
+- System and Method for Associating a Photo with a Data Structure Node, _U.S.
 Patent #8,837,787_

-- System and Method for Estimating/Determining the Date of a Photo _U.S.
+- System and Method for Estimating/Determining the Date of a Photo, _U.S.
 Patent #9,251,394_

-- System and Method for Organizing Documents
+- System and Method for Organizing Documents, _U.S.
-_U.S.
 Patent #9,030,502_

 ## Technical Skills